 The devotion to a flag wasn't merely emotional.
 Regimental flags played a vital part in Civil War battles, and it’s important to know why that is.

 Soldiers strongly believed they represented their home state (or even their local region in the state), and much of the morale of Civil War units was focused on that pride.
-And the various state regiments tended to have their own distinctive flags to carry into battle.
+And a state regiment typically carried its own flag into battle.

 Soldiers took a great deal of pride in those flags.
 The regimental battle flags were always treated with great reverence, and at times ceremonies would be held in which the flags were paraded in front of the men.